 The desert modern look borrows from boho and eclectic styles, but incorporates earthen textures like plaster, clay, and stone along with geometric and organic shapes to evoke a vibe that's reminiscent of the desert.

 Designer Lauren Nelson finds several of these elements to be irresistible right now: "I love the use of organic shapes in accessories," she says.
-"They can really breathe life into an otherwise bland bookshelf or mantle—I especially love handmade ceramic vases and filling them with branches that provide some visual interest."
+"They can really breathe life into an otherwise bland bookshelf or mantel—I especially love handmade ceramic vases and filling them with branches that provide some visual interest."

 Here she pairs perfectly imperfect ceramics with a geometric print that's a little midcentury, a little Memphis Group—another common theme in this aesthetic style.